nf-core/sarek/docs/output.md

 - `config.txt`
   - Configuration file used to run Control-FREEC
 - `<tumorsample>_BAF.png` and `<tumorsample_vs_normalsample>_BAF.png`
-  - Image of BAF plot
+  - image of BAF plot
 - `<tumorsample>_ratio.log2.png` and `<tumorsample_vs_normalsample>_ratio.log2.png`
-  - Image of ratio log2 plot
+  - image of ratio log2 plot
 - `<tumorsample>_ratio.png` and `<tumorsample_vs_normalsample>_ratio.png`
-  - Image of ratio plot
+  - image of ratio plot
 - `<tumorsample>.bed` and `<tumorsample_vs_normalsample>.bed`
   - translated output to a .BED file (so to view it in the UCSC Genome Browser)
 - `<tumorsample>.circos.txt` and `<tumorsample_vs_normalsample>.circos.txt`